 Festivals, Music, Wine & Food Events

-More eating and drinking awaits with the Sonoma Wine Country Weekend, where thousands of guests join hundreds of chefs, wineries and artisan food purveyors for three full days of elaborate lunches, dinners, and the showcase event Taste of Sonoma.
+More eating and drinking awaits with the Sonoma Wine Country Weekend, where thousands of guests join hundreds of chefs, wineries and artisan food purveyors for a weekend of elaborate lunches, dinners, and the showcase event Taste of Sonoma.

-There is plenty of wine tasting, too, like barrel sampling along the Wine Road, Taste Alexander Valley, April in Carneros, Savor Sonoma Valley, and Passport to Dry Creek Valley.
+Throughout the year there are plenty of other wine tasting events, too, like barrel sampling along the Wine Road, Taste Alexander Valley, April in Carneros, Savor Sonoma Valley, and Passport to Dry Creek Valley.

 If music moves you, grand concerts and festivals range from the Russian River Jazz & Blues festival to Broadway under the Stars in Jack London State Park, world-renowned artists performing at Green Music Center, in Rohnert Park, or headliners at the Luther Burbank Center for the Arts, and lots of winery concerts like the ever-popular Rodney Strong summer series or the B.R.
 Cohn Fall Music Festival.
 See all events here.
-Feed your appetite for art, meanwhile, with open studio insider’s tours during the annual Salmon Creek Art Walk and Sonoma County Art Trails events.
+Feed your appetite for art, meanwhile, with open studio insider’s tours like the annual Sonoma County Art Trails event.

 Written by Sonoma Insider Carey Sweet.